 Anita lives in a small house on one of the steeply pitched streets of Grinzing in Vienna’s 19th district, on the slopes of the Kahlenberg.
-As she starts her day at 6 am, the only sound is the wind in the trees.
-After taking her dog for a run in the woods, she settles down with a großer Brauner, surveying Vienna’s skyline below.
+As she starts her day at 6:00, the only sound is the wind in the trees.
+After taking her dog for a run in the woods, she settles down with a großer Brauner, surveying Vienna’s skyline below her home in Vienna.

 Marco’s Vienna morning couldn’t be more different.
 His small apartment in the 1st district wakes to the noises of city streets coming to life: The buzz of passersby; the clip-clop of Fiaker horses heading for Stephansplatz, the shouts of delivery men unloading stocks for the nearby stores on Rotenturmstraße.
-Vienna’s 23 districts have as many identities –more really, as the neighborhoods (Grätzel) within them each has its particular charms, flair and lifestyle.
+Vienna’s 23 districts have as many identities – more really, as the neighborhoods (Grätzln) within them, each has its particular charms, flair and lifestyle.

-In many ways, Vienna is a renters’ paradise, with affordable apartments old and new in almost every part high-quality social housing, the Gemeindebau – unique in Europe, if not the world.
-With about a quarter of the Viennese living in city-owned apartments, the average rent in Vienna is about half of the equivalent space in Paris or London, according to one survey, with average rents ranging from just under €10 to under €15 per m2.
+In many ways, Vienna is a renters’ paradise, with affordable apartments old and new in almost every district and high-quality social housing, the Gemeindebau, is unique in Europe, if not the world.
+With about a quarter of the Viennese living in city-owned apartments, the average home in Vienna costs about half of the equivalent space in Paris or London, with average rents ranging from just under €10 to under €15 per m2.

-In addition to privately owned housing, Vienna is known for its public housing, called Gemeindebau.
+In addition to privately-owned housing, Vienna is known for its public housing.

 The first step is to investigate districts to get an idea of where you would like to live.
 You may want to consider public transport connections, nearby schools, the amount of green space, the types of shops, the eateries and nightlife, or simply the feel of the building and the neighborhood.
 Often it’s a good idea to stroll around at different times of day, both weekday and weekend, to see what street life is like and who your neighbors will be.
-There are several useful websites, among them: immowelt.at or immobilienscout24.at, as well as newspaper sites, such as standard.at/immobilien or immo.kurier.at.
-The site Willhaben.at (an Austrian equivalent of ebay) also has a real estate section.
+There are several useful websites (see below), as well as online listings in by local media, such as standard.at or kurier.at.
+The site Willhaben.at (the Austrian equivalent of Ebay or Craigslist) also has a real estate section.
 If you want help, you can hire a real estate agent (you’ll find offices all over town) or work with the agent representing a property you are interested in.
 But be aware that listing agents often represent both sides, so it’s best to ask.
 Several banks offer real estate agent services, as well.
-But don’t rely solely on the agent, get advice from a lawyer or notary if you are serious about a place.
+But don’t rely solely on the agent, get advice from a lawyer or notary if you are serious about a place

 You’ll also need to know a bit of the Viennese real estate vocabulary.
 First, buildings are defined either as Altbau (old building), in the case of rental apartments, that means buildings constructed before 1953.
 Older buildings, mostly those dating to the turn of the last century, have high ceilings, parquet floors and double doors.
 Neubau (new buildings) offer modern flats with less history (and generally less charm) but they also have lower heating bills and, occasionally, modern architecture.